 Personal case studies and training reports:

 Marco holds a PhD cum laude in applied machine learning, a M.Sc. cum laude in computer science engineering, and a M.Sc. cum laude in human movement sciences and high-performance coaching.
+He is a certified ultrarunning coach.

 He has published more than 50 papers and patents at the intersection between physiology, health, technology, and human performance.